 - a) Groundwater monitoring results indicate road salt effects at some up-gradient groundwater monitoring locations (5-96, 14b-01, 19b-08, 20b-08, 23b-12).
 These are related to off-site winter road salting of the adjacent major roadways.
 Road salt effects are detected in some on-site downgradient groundwater monitors (6b-96, 7-96, 11b-00, 13b-01, 15b-01, 17b-08, 19b-08).
-Monitors 5 96, 7-96, 14b-01 and 15b-01 exceeded ODWS for sodium and/or chloride in 2018 as a result of road salt effects.
-There were no apparent leachate impacts observed in the groundwater at the site boundary. - b) Monitor 15a-08 exceeded the chloride ODWS in June 2018, which may be related to PDO area construction and subsequent regrading activities. - c) There were no exceedances of the nitrate ODWS in 2018.
+Monitors 5 96, 6b-96, 7-96 and 14b-01 exceeded ODWS for sodium and/or chloride in 2018 as a result of road salt effects.
+There were no apparent leachate impacts observed in the groundwater at the site boundary. - b) Monitor 15b-08 exceeded the sodium and chloride ODWS in June 2019 and 15a-08 exceeded the chloride ODWS in June 2019, which may be related to PDO area water line installation and subsequent regrading activities, including the completion of a drainage ditch. - c) There were no exceedances of the nitrate ODWS in 2019.
 Historically, elevated nitrate concentrations were prevalent across the site at all locations prior to development of the site.
-Nitrate concentrations have decreased, in some case significantly, over the years from the historical highs observed prior to the commencements the WRIC but are still found to be elevated. - d) Exceedances of the iron ODWS occurred at many of the monitoring locations during the December 2011 and also continue to be noted in 2018.
-The highly elevated iron concentrations at 18b-14 are considered to be due to the residual effects of drilling mud used during installation of these monitors.
+Nitrate concentrations have decreased, in some case significantly, over the years from the historical highs observed prior to the commencements the WRIC but are still found to be elevated. - d) Exceedances of the iron ODWS occurred at many of the monitoring locations during the December 2011 and also continue to be noted in 2019.
+The highly elevated iron concentrations at 18b-14, which declined considerably in 2019 but still remain elevated, are considered to be due to the residual effects of drilling mud used during installation of these monitors.
 The cause of the overall increase in iron concentrations is unknown.
 These elevated iron concentrations will continue to be investigated further in future monitoring events.
-Aside from the sodium, chloride and iron exceedances discussed above, there were no other exceedances of the Ontario Drinking Water Standards in 2018 for the groundwater monitors sampled for the site monitoring programs. - e) The 2018 organic sampling showed that there were detections of 2,4,6-Trichlorophenol, bis(2-ethylhexyl) Phthalate (DEHP), 2,4-Dichlorophenol, 2,6-Dichlorophenol, 2-Chlorophenol, bromodichloromethane, chloroform, toluene, dibromochloromethane, benzene, m- and p-xylenes and phenols at some of the on-site monitors.
-However, based on the historic detections of occasional low levels of VOC throughout the site in both upgradient and downgradient monitors, the 2018 VOC detections are not considered to be related to site operations.
+Aside from the sodium, chloride and iron exceedances discussed above, there were no other exceedances of the Ontario Drinking Water Standards in 2019 for the groundwater monitors sampled for the site monitoring programs. - e) The 2019 organic sampling showed that there were detections of naphthalene, bis(2-ethylhexyl) Phthalate (DEHP), m p-cresol, bromodichloromethane, chloroform, dibromochloromethane and phenols at some of the on-site monitors.
+However, based on the historic detections of occasional low levels of VOC throughout the site in both upgradient and downgradient monitors, the 2019 VOC detections are not considered to be related to site operations.
 There are no sources of VOCs on the WRIC or Transfer station property as waste is handled within the covered buildings, truck boxes are covered when outside (preventing contact between the waste and precipitation) and no waste processing occurs on-site.